 Our guests: Kate, Talent Partnership Manager, and Stacey, Head of Campaign Management

-Talkable, Kate: From the day I started working at Talkable, I liked the idea that we are hiring people, not looking at their competencies and experience.
-For example, if we went to hire a middle-level developer or a middle-level campaign manager, we do not think that this person should have three years of experience.
-I never limited myself with years of experience.
-I am always looking at people when they're like one year, two years, three years of experience, and then talking to these people.
-Often we meet the perfect match, but this person didn't have all the necessary expertise.
+Talkable, Kate: From the day I started working at Talkable, I liked the idea that we are hiring people, looking at their competencies, not experience.
+For example, if we want to hire a middle-level developer or a middle-level Campaign Manager, we never limit ourselves with years of experience.
+We are open for communication with those candidates who have even one year of experience, two or more.
+Often we meet the perfect match, but this person doesn’t have all the necessary expertise.
 We understand we need to invest in this person, and we see this person will be growing rapidly with our team.

 Talkable, Stacey: This type of thing happened to me a couple of times.
-It’s those situations when you find yourself in a situation where you think everybody in the room is smarter than you.
-Like everybody has this tremendous experience or expertise and you don’t have that.
-I didn't work at that company, or I don't know that, or I haven't got any experience with that at all.
+It’s those situations when you find yourself in a place when it seems like everybody in the room is smarter than you.
+If everybody has this tremendous experience or expertise and you don’t have that.
+I didn't work at that Fortune 500 company, or I don't know that technology, or I haven't got any experience with domain at all.
 I started thinking about how I don't know all the answers.

 What you need to do is just write down your accomplishments or little wins.
 Day over day or week over week.
 And then you understand nobody's perfect.
 Nobody knows everything.
 Even if you're talking to the big people from a Fortune 500 company, they may not have all the answers.
 It always comes down to how you approach the situation, even confidence in yourself.
 If you lack that confidence, you can build that step by step by writing down those small things.
 What's important, I guess in the workplace, to avoid that imposter syndrome coming up within your team is praising people, saying they're fantastic.
 Sending them cheers, showcasing their achievements in front of the company, making sure they know they succeeded in this, and doing a great job.

 Talkable, Kate: It works well.
 When my manager was pointing to some good things I'm doing on an everyday basis, it kept me motivated and relaxed.
-It means I do my job in the right way.
-And I'm growing day by day and doing something better every day, and it's impossible to know all the answers to all the questions.
+It means I do my job in the right way, growing day by day and doing something better every day.

 Talkable, Kate: The communication for both offices was building for ten years now.
 We still have some things popping up due to the differences in cultures or even differences in time zones.
-I can't remember that this syndrome is popping up just because of these two offices because we are trying not to feel like two different offices, and it's the thing I love the most about Talkable.
-We are one big company, and it doesn't matter which time zone we are.
-From my perspective, and hopefully, from the perspective of people I'm working closely with, we don't feel that big difference in two different locations.
+I can't remember that this syndrome is popping up just because of these two issues.
+Maybe because we never felt separated between two continents and it's one of the things I love the most about Talkable.
+We are one big company, and it doesn't matter in which time zone you are.

 Talkable, Stacey: We communicate every day with our US colleagues.
-It's crucial to have excellent communication and no misunderstandings.
-They happen, of course, but the first thing I ensured is that we're feeling like one team.
+It's crucial to have excellent communication and reduce misunderstandings.
+It still happens, of course, but the first thing you need to do is to ensure you are feeling like one team.
 That could be achieved through regular team connects team building together, travel to each other offices.
 In our case, the US team travels to Kyiv for a week, and the Ukrainian team visits the US office every year.

-Talkable, Stacey: I think we are more anomaly.
-It's the best company I worked in terms of culture and everything.
-You know that feeling when you love to go to work and love to meet your teammates.
+Talkable, Stacey: I think we are more an anomaly.
+It's the best company I have worked at in terms of culture and people and everything.
+Do you know that feeling when you love to go to work every day and love to meet your teammates?
 That's about Talkable.

 Talkable, Kate: Most companies have their cultural values written on a paper and in a document.
-When I started to work at Talkable, we didn't have this culture doc.
-We didn't have any values written until half a year ago, but still when you're coming into the company and seeing that most people are working three, four, five, seven years, you start to feel the company’s culture clearly, its values and why it's about long-term relations.
-Culture itself flies in the air, but no one can open the documents and share our values.
+When I started working at Talkable, we didn't have this culture doc.
+We didn't have any values written until half a year ago, but still when you're joining the new company and you see that most people are working three, four, five, seven years, you start to feel the company’s culture clearly, its values and why it's about long-term relations.
+Culture itself flies in the air, but no one can open the document and read the values.
 We now have the company values written out.
-The cultural, social transparency amazes me the most at Talkable.
+The transparency amazes me the most at Talkable.
 This is the first and only company I know that communicates everything that's happening in it.
-For example: "How much money did you have in your bank account, and what will you do with this money?"
+For example: "How much money do we have in the bank accounts?
+What will we do with this money?"
 It amazes.
 Every person is able and is welcomed to ask any questions, what they're interested in.
 If someone doesn't understand why something has been done or why this decision has been made, they can go directly to the CEO or to the Founder, or to their Manager and ask those questions.
 And these questions will be answered.

-Talkable, Stacey: I can speak about my team.
-We start with onboarding with the operations manager and with Kate herself.
-Then we move to all the meetings and docs, which are held in the first two weeks.
-I start my intro to a new colleague and tell them about the company.
-I tell how the company works, the flow for the customer, what each department is responsible for, what this person's role in the company, what they can influence, with whom they will collaborate and so on.
-The next step for new employees is to have a meeting for this new person with all the key members of those teams with whom they will be working in the future.
-For example, with QA, with engineers, with the product, marketing.
-That's very important in the beginning of one’s life at the company.
+Talkable, Stacey: I can describe how it’s done in my team.
+We start the first day with onboarding with the operations manager and Kate herself.
+The first few weeks are planned with introductory meetings about the company, each department and how they work together.
+I typically start my intro to a new colleague and tell them about the company.
+I would explain how the company works, dive into the flow for the customer, what each department is responsible for, what is the person's role in the company, what they could influence in the process, with whom they will collaborate and so on.
+The next step for new employees is to have a meeting with all the key members of the teams with whom they will be working in the future.
+For example, with QA, with engineers, with product and marketing.
+That's a very important process to have in the beginning of one’s life at the company.
 We share the docs, which a new team member can always look at any time, so they don’t feel lost or overwhelmed with the information which was shared in the first two weeks.
-We ensure that the information is given in a structured way, and our new teammates have different perspectives and views, and they get to know the team.
+We ensure that the information is given in a structured way, and our new teammates have different perspectives and views from different departments, and they get to know the team in their first weeks.

-We are doing one small thing in our department: once somebody joins, on the same day we're going out for lunch or dinner together and try not to talk about the job.
-We communicate about real-life things.
-What they like to do, what are their hobbies are?
+We are doing this one small ritual in our team: once somebody joins, we're going out for lunch or dinner together the same day and try not to talk about work.
+We chat about real-life things, like what they like to do, what their hobbies are.
 It's about getting to know that person better on a more personal level.

 Talkable, Kate: It depends on a case by case, candidate by candidate.
-I don't have any magic questions which I ask, and then I realize this is the right answer, this is a super match.
-I always discuss the person's experience.
-All the situations people have, firmly and in detail.
-How people react or how people do this or that depending on their managers, attitude, their manager's manner of management, their relations with their co-workers, some difficult situations.
+I don't have any magic questions which I ask to understand if it’s the right fit.
+I always discuss a person's experience.
+All the work situations people have had in the past, firmly and in details.

-This is all about just a dialogue.
-Like we are two friends or two people who know each other, and we're just talking about work.
-And, I also tend to have direct communication and close communication with candidates.
-Sometimes candidates are amazed that I want to have a video conversation after each step and discuss details of what they think.
-Until the end of the hiring process, we are super close to each other, and I can see lots of points that help me decide whether we are moving forward for the candidate.
+The interview is built as a dialogue, as we are two people who know each other, and we're just talking about work.
+I always tend to have a direct and open communication with candidates.
+Sometimes candidates are amazed when I want to have a video conversation after each step and discuss their and ours feedback.

-Talkable, Stacey: I believe that starts when we set those goals for the company, and we have such passionate people on the team starting from our CEO, and then following all the department leads.
-So it's like a contagious theme that you just catch and you can't let go.
+Talkable, Stacey: I believe that starts when we set those goals for the company, and we have such passionate people on the team starting from our CEO to all the department leads.
+So it's like a contagious theme and initiative that you just catch and you can't let go.
 Everybody is so passionate about bringing the company to the next level, and we're doing everything we can for that.
 It's not even about achieving some numbers or specific points.
-It's more of thinking about the bigger perspective, thinking about the future.
+It's more of thinking about the bigger picture, a broad perspective, thinking about the future.
 That's the difference from other companies.

 Make it in Ukraine: You might want to check out Self-determination theory.
 That says there're three parts of motivation: autonomy, complexity, and relatedness.
 It sounds like you're installing these principles.
 Usually, when companies do this, they get this kind of inherent a "Ride or Die Attitude."

 Talkable, Kate: We don't have specific reasons why we hire from one or another country.
-We may have such rights for sales because sales are working in the time zone of our customers.
-It's much easier due to the language barrier and the experience of working with the customer suite.
-So it's easier to hire sales in the US.
+We may have such preferences for the Sales department because Account Executives should work in the same time zone as our customers.
+It's also much easier due to the language barrier, which might become an issue if we hire AEs in Ukraine.

-Talkable, Stacey: We have a part of the sales team in Ukraine and part of customer success like my department.
+Talkable, Stacey: We have a part of the sales team, SDRs in Ukraine, and apart from Customer Success, like my department.

-Talkable, Stacey: We're currently working with an agency in the US, which helps us with such things as paid ads and content on the site when it comes to working with our clients.
-The campaign management team based in Ukraine is responsible for that.
-We help clients to manage their referral programs by coming up with all the ideas we could run in campaigns, copy, A/B tests, experiments, etc.
+Talkable, Stacey: We're currently working with an agency in the US, which helps us with such things as paid ads and content on the site.
+When it comes to working with our clients, the campaign management team based in Ukraine is responsible for that.
+We help clients to manage their referral programs by coming up with ideas for their campaigns, copy, A/B tests, experiments, etc.

-Talkable, Stacey: Even in Kyiv, with its rich tech scene, most of the products are related either to gambling or some kind of online games or dating or like, this product in " a grey area.
+Talkable, Stacey: Even in Kyiv, with its rich tech scene, most of the products are related either to gambling, some kind of online games or dating.
 The marketers here are also focused on acquiring new customers via affiliate marketing, paid ads, SEO, and so on.
 I am sure there are lots of professionals who are experienced top-level marketers with expertise in other tech industries, such as e-commerce, SaaS, EoT, From what I could tell when working in marketing in Ukraine, there is always a higher demand for specialists who are focused on user acquisition for gambling/dating projects.